scleradb/scleradb.github.io/docsrc/sclerasql/visualization.md

     TYPEINFER(LIMIT 1);

 **Notation:** In the above and the following examples, the ScleraSQL keywords will be capitalized.
 This is for illustrative reasons only; ScleraSQL is case-insensitive.

-## ScleraViz by Example

-This section very briefly introduces the rudiments of the plot specification.
-This is to quickly get you started on plotting your own graphs.
-A complete and formal description of the syntax appear in the [next section](#detailed-syntax).

 <a class="anchor" name="simple-plot"></a>
 ### A Simple Plot